oktadev/okta-blog/_source/_posts/2020-07-02-spring-boot-using-java-modules.md

 }
 ```

-At last for the persistence module we need to create a class in a separate package to externalize entity operations (this will be needed later when we add Java modules)
+At last for the persistence module we'll be creating a service class to expose the persistence operations.
-This class will be stored on `persistence/src/main/java/com/okta/developer/animals/service/BirdPersistence.java`
+This class will be stored on `persistence/src/main/java/com/okta/developer/animals/bird/BirdPersistence.java`

 ```java
 package com.okta.developer.animals.service;